 - Registration is defined as the completion and submission of the registration packet.
 This takes place when the applicant fills out and submits the registration forms on SchoolMint, the KIPP Texas online enrollment system, after they accept their offer.
 Support to fill out forms on SchoolMint is available at the school office or at a school registration event.
 All students applying to kinder through 12 grade should be registered by May 31 prior to the following school year.
 All students applying to pre-K3 and pre-K4 must accept their seats when offered.
-Due to TEA guidelines, pre-K3 and pre-K4 registration documentation will be made available April 1, 2024 for completion by April 30, 2024. - Completion and submission of transportation and food service paperwork.
-The initial selection of bus stops and income eligibility for food services are now included in the registration packet.
-Confirmation of the bus stops, bus schedules and any changes to income eligibility takes place at the family orientation events held by the schools over the summer. - Enrollment is official when registration is complete and verified by the school, and the student arrives for the first day of class.
+Due to TEA guidelines, pre-K3 and pre-K4 registration documentation will be made available April 1, 2025 for completion by April 30, 2025. - Completion and submission of transportation and food service paperwork.
+The initial selection of bus stops and income eligibility for food services are included in the registration packet.
+Confirmation of the bus stops, bus schedules and any changes to income eligibility will be communicated by the school. - Enrollment is official when registration is complete and verified by the school, and the student arrives for the first day of class.